 - You can adapt this recipe into individual oatmeal cups by using a muffin tin and reducing the cooking time.
 Check on them after about 20 minutes.

 - For softer baked oatmeal, simply add a little extra milk.
 Or simply bake it shorter.
+Alternatively, you could blend the batter for a classic baked oats recipe.

 - It’s best not to mix the oats with the wet ingredients the night before if making this recipe ahead.
 Otherwise, the oats soak up the liquid and change the texture of the dish.
-Though if you do end up doing this, add a little extra milk in the morning and you may not mind the texture.
+Though if you do end up doing this, add a little extra milk in the morning, and you may not mind the texture.

 Related Recipes With Oats:

 If you give this healthy vegan baked oatmeal recipe a try, I’d love a comment and recipe rating below.
-Also, don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan and #elavegan – I love seeing your recreations.
+Also, don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan #elavegan – I love seeing your recreations.

 Vegan Baked Oatmeal